-To inform the community of crime and/or safety issues, Tim O'Loughlin, the Senior Director of Academic and Institutional Development, and/or Ben Olijnyk, Director of ICT & Facilities, in conjunction with the University Police Department and other departments from Carnegie Mellon University's Pittsburgh campus, from time to time issues alerts to make students, faculty and staff aware of serious crimes and other important events occurring on and near campus in a timely manner.
+To inform the community of crime and/or safety issues, Ben Olijnyk, Director of ICT & Facilities, in conjunction with the University Police Department and other departments from Carnegie Mellon University's Pittsburgh campus, from time to time issues alerts to make students, faculty and staff aware of serious crimes and other important events occurring on and near campus in a timely manner.
 Members of the community who know of a crime or other serious incident should report that incident as soon as possible to university administrators so that the appropriate type of alert can be issued, if warranted.
 "Crime Alerts" are issued to advise the community about individual crimes against persons (e.g., an assault or robbery), or a series of crimes against property (e.g., multiple office thefts) in which the university itself or a member of the university community is a victim.
 "Emergency Alerts" are issued in the event of a serious immediate threat to the health or safety of students or employees, such as natural disasters, extreme weather, criminal activity or other emergencies.
 University administrators work closely with individuals reporting serious crimes to protect their privacy-to the extent possible-while also providing the community with information regarding potential risks.